-“I’m not in favor of dividing Hindus and Sikhs.
-I’m not in favor of dividing Hindus and Christians.
+“I’m not in favour of dividing Hindus and Sikhs.
+I’m not in favour of dividing Hindus and Christians.
 All the citizens, all the voters, are my countrymen,” Modi said.
 “Religion should not be an instrument in your democratic process.”

 Additional reporting by Manoj Kumar, Sruthi Gottipati and Suchitra Mohanty in New Delhi, and Susan Cornwell in Washington; Editing by Simon Robinson